myosubug/Rip-Toned-Fitness/README.md

 * login : admin
 * password : admin

-with this account, you can create employee account and view/send messages between customers and staff Or you can just try to create customer account to place an order, etc.
+with this account, you can create employee account and view/send messages between customers and staff, add/delete product.
+Or you can just try to create customer account to place an order (from customer tab).

 In detail,